← Back to practice catalog

 Notification platforms are distributed queues with policy.
 Interviewers want backpressure, per-channel failure modes, and preference evaluation before fan-out—not a diagram with three arrows to SendGrid.

-Weak answers treat “delivery” as boolean.
+Weak answers treat "delivery" as one boolean.
 Strong answers separate enqueue (must succeed fast) from delivery (retries, quotas, 410 Gone on dead tokens).

 How to approach